DustinVK/CodeSmells/README.md

-Example of using refactoring techniques to eliminate code smells.
+Example of using refactoring techniques to eliminate code smells on Player.java